Reciprocating Saw VS Jigsaw

 How Does a Reciprocating Saw Work?

-As we mentioned, a reliable reciprocating saw blade is placed in a horizontal position and utilizes reciprocating motion to operate.
+As I mentioned, a reliable reciprocating saw blade is placed in a horizontal position and utilizes reciprocating motion to operate.
 Modeled after the hacksaw and operates similarly to a chainsaw, the motor on the reciprocating saw moves the blade in a backwards and forwards motion.

 The blade is a few inches long and usually has variable speeds.
 If you want to use a reciprocating saw for different materials, the blades can be exchanged for ones that are better suited to the material on hand.